Alcachofraz/Xinada/README.md

 6. Also, inside the plugins folder, you'll see a new folder called **Xinada**.
 This folder has important config files inside.
 They all have flags you can mess with, except for the stringsXX.yml files.
 You don't want to mess with those, since they contain translations of Xinada's supported idioms.
 Click [here](#configuration) to learn more about Xinada **Configuration Files**.
 <img src="https://user-images.githubusercontent.com/75852333/136671909-1c4a721e-9012-4d41-a3f3-d85807e074df.png" width="720px">

 7. Now that you know how to use the **Configuration Files**, all that's left is add maps to **maps.yml**.
 All you have to do is create a world containing various different small maps (this would be easier with [mcedit](https://www.mcedit.net/)).
 You can find lots of small maps on [planetminecraft.com](https://www.planetminecraft.com/), if you search for something in the lines of **"Murder Mystery map"** or **"TTT map"** or **"Call of Duty map"**.
 You can add whatever maps you like.
 Just make sure players won't be able to walk out of them in-game.
-You can use [this](https://www.dropbox.com/s/ttzofengrb4glcs/Xinada.zip?dl=1) dropbox link to download the world compatible with the default **maps.yml** the plugin generated.
+You can use [this](https://www.dropbox.com/s/ttzofengrb4glcs/Xinada.zip?dl=1) Dropbox link to download the world compatible with the default **maps.yml** the plugin generated.

 8. Then, you'll have to choose 10 spawn points for each small map and fill **maps.yml** with that information.
 You can see how [here](#configuration).
-You don't need to do this if you are using the world provided by the last step's dropbox link.
+You don't need to do this if you are using the world provided by the last step's Dropbox link.

 9. That's it!
 Now use the [commands](#commands) to start playing!
 Enjoy!